GetSatishfied/taiyo-frontend-assignment/README.md

 # Contact Management App
 This is an app to manage contacts (add, view, edit, delete).
-The webflow is as follows:
+The flow of the webapp is as follows:
 - User lands on the contacts page.
 User can use the sidebar to navigate between contacts page and charts page.
 - In the contacts page, if no contacts are found in the server, the user sees a message which tells them that no contact is found.
 - When the user clicks on the "Add New Contact" button, they see a dialog box which has a form to add new contact.